mikehhodgson/tornado/README.md

 ### Enabling Debug Logging

-To have more detailed logging enabled the
+To have more detailed logging enable debug by setting the log level as follows:

     docker run --name <container name> \
       -p <host port>:8080 \